-- Consider the use of renewable energy sources at Franklin Township facilities for long term cost savings and to serve as demonstration sites to show what is possible for alternative energy and energy efficiency.
+- Employ Township facilities to use renewable energy sources for long term cost savings and to serve as demonstration sites to show what is possible for alternative energy and energy efficiency.
 Conduct an energy audit of Township facilities as a first step to determine where efficiencies and inefficiencies are occurring. - Explore implementing green infrastructure on Township properties.
 This can also serve as an example of promoting these types of systems within Franklin overall.